webmapper/cartiqo-documentation/README.md

 #### Zoom level 0 - 4

-World wide water bodies
+- World wide water bodies

 #### Zoom level 5 - 8

-World wide water bodies and country boundaries.
-Also world wide country names in labels.
+- World wide water bodies and country boundaries.
+Also world wide country names in labels
-Built up areas, natural areas and water areas in the Netherlands Highways and main road.
+- Built up areas, natural areas and water areas in the Netherlands
+- Highways and main road
-Largest cities labels of the Netherlands.
+- Largest cities labels of the Netherlands

 #### Zoom level 9

-Agriculrural areas are added.
+- Agricultural areas are added
-Municipality boundaries.
+- Municipality boundaries
-water labels.
+- water labels

 #### Zoom level 10 - 11

-nature and industrial labels.
+- Nature and industrial labels.
-Railways for train.
+- Railways for train.
-Main roads.
+- Main roads.
-Infrastructure railway areas.
+- Infrastructure railway areas.

 #### Zoom level 12

-All POIS are added.
+- All POIS are present
-Secondary roads.
+- Secondary roads

 #### Zoom level 13

-Agricultural pasture appears.
+- Agricultural pasture appears.
 Covering all the surface of the Neterlands. !
 Note this is a big change in how the map looks !

-Builtup buildings.
+- Builtup buildings.

-Almost all infrastructure areas.
+- Almost all infrastructure areas.
-Local roads
+- Local roads

 #### Zoom level 14

-bike and path roads are added.
+- bike and path roads are added.

 #### Zoom level 15

-All railways, tram, metro etc included.
+- All railways, tram, metro etc included.

 #### Zoom level 16

-Individual buildings
+- Individual buildings
-walls
+- walls
-Infrastructure areas of tunnels and bridges.
+- Infrastructure areas of tunnels and bridges.